Henry-Bernardin/Henry-Bernardin/README.md

 - 🌱 I am currently learning JavaScript, and React.
-- 💬 Ask me anything about the movie The Last Dragon 🐉.
+- 💬 Ask me anything about the movie "The Last Dragon" 🐉.
 - 📫 How to reach me: Henry.Bernardin@gmail.com
-- ⚡ Fun facts: I love collecting Funko Pops, learning about Astronomy, and fascinated with miniature figurines.
+- ⚡ Funfacts: I love collecting Funko Pops, learning about Astronomy, and fascinated with miniature figurines.

 <!--
 **Henry-Bernardin/Henry-Bernardin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.